A note from Sometimes Eventful creator, Gayle Labuz

 Getting outside, exploring, and doing stuff as a family is really important to me.
 I’ve seen first-hand how an outdoors-focused lifestyle has had an incredibly positive affect on our family in general, and on our daughter in particular as she grows up.

-My family isn’t very different than a lot of other families.
-We work full time while our daughter goes to school and balances friends with a love for being at a dance studio every evening.
-I have aging parents who require my help and advocacy on a regular basis.
+My family isn’t very different from a lot of other families.
+We work full-time while our daughter goes to school and balances friends with a love for being at a dance studio every evening.
+I have ageing parents who need my help and advocacy.
 Alex and I grew up in families that didn’t spend time in the outdoors at all.

 Believe me… I am not an epic adventurer.
 I’m a middle-aged mom with a 9-5 desk job.
-I have graying hair and bad feet and I’m still trying to lose the baby fat I gained with my daughter, 13 years ago.
-I’m afraid of falling off of high things like cliffs or the edges of crevices, big rocks or rocky, unstable logs in a river.
+I have graying hair and bad feet and I’m still trying to lose the baby fat I gained with my daughter, who was born in 2005.
+I’m afraid of falling off of high things like cliffs or the edges of crevices, big rocks or unstable logs in a river.
 Spiders freak me out.
-But….
-I’ve learned a few things along the way, and I’ve met some incredible people in the outdoors community.
+But I’ve learned a few things along the way, and I’ve met some incredible people in the outdoors community.
 Now it’s time to pay it forward by sharing the stuff I’ve learned and seen with you.
 Because if I can do this whole outdoor thing, so can you.